David011E/history_project/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

+- Fonts for this project were used from [Google fonts](https://fonts.google.com/).

 ### Media

-- The photos used on the info and sign up page are from This Open Source site [Pexels](www.pexels.com)
+- The photos used on the info and sign up page are from This Open Source site [Pexels](www.pexels.com).

-- The photos used on the hero and Learn More page are from This Open Source site [Unsplash](https://unsplash.com/)
+- The photos used on the hero and Learn More page are from This Open Source site [Unsplash](https://unsplash.com/).